All Products

 Do not interfere with the intermediate instance.

-To avoid migration failure, do not stop, start, restart, or release the intermediate instance during the migration.
-Do not change its billing method.
-After the migration is complete, the intermediate instance is automatically released.
+To prevent migration failure, do not stop, start, restart, release, or change the billing method of the intermediate instance during the migration.
+After the migration is complete, SMC automatically releases the intermediate instance.

 Note

-• For each migration, SMC creates a pay-as-you-go temporary intermediate instance named No_Delete_SMC_Transition_Instance in your destination Alibaba Cloud account to assist with the migration.
+• For each migration, SMC creates a temporary pay-as-you-go intermediate instance named No_Delete_SMC_Transition_Instance in your destination Alibaba Cloud account for the migration.

-• If you choose to migrate to a destination instance, that instance serves as the intermediate instance and is not automatically released.
+• If you choose to migrate to a destination instance, that instance serves as the intermediate instance, and SMC does not automatically release it.

 For more information, see How SMC works.